mrcromulent/ZoomBot/README.md

 # ZoomBot
  Selenium + Zoom Breakout Room Reassigning Tool

+## UPDATE (26/09/2020)

+Zoom have announced that users will be able to self-select their assigned breakout room using the Zoom app as of the Sept.
+28th 2020 [update](https://support.zoom.us/hc/en-us/articles/201361953).
+Thank you to Github user MoralCode for pointing this out.

 ## Purpose
 ZoomBot was designed for the Society for Creative Anachronism's (SCA's) Polit University Online event, run by the [Barony of Politarchopolis](https://politarchopolis.lochac.sca.org/).
-This event ran several classrooms in parallel using [Zoom's](https://zoom.us/) Breakout Rooms feature.
-At time of writing, the Zoom API does not allow users to move themselves between Breakout Rooms either in the UI or programatically, so this program uses the Zoom Chat.
+This event ran several classrooms in parallel using [Zoom's](https://zoom.us/) Breakout Rooms feature. ~~At time of writing, the Zoom API does not allow users to move themselves between Breakout Rooms either in the UI or programatically~~ (See above), so this program uses the Zoom Chat.
 Commands should be of the form:

 AssignMeTo: RoomName